firinggamers/Omi-Spwan/README.md

 qb-spawn

 Step 1
-open your Full Resources Folder and find "qb-spawn" and Replace Everything to "Omi-spawn" Dont change the Folder name
+open your Full Resources Folder and find "qb-spawn" and Replace Everything to "qb-spawn" Dont change the Folder name
 (Dont Change The Name Wont Work)